pernalin/pernalin.github.io/_posts/2015-04-25-automated-deployment-bitbucket-to-hostgator.md

 title: Automated deployment from BitBucket to Hostgator
 ---

-Long ago when I was looking for a good hosted Distributed Version Control System (DVCS) it came down to two options; GitHub or BitBucket.
-I went with Bitbucket because they provided free private repositories.
+Long ago when I was looking for a good hosted Distributed Version Control System (DVCS), it came down to two options; GitHub or BitBucket.
+Of the two, I chose Bitbucket primarily because they provided free private repositories.

-This guide describes how to setup an automated deployment workflow from BitBucket to Hostgator.
+This post describes how to setup an automated deployment workflow from BitBucket to Hostgator.

-### SSH in to Hostgator
+### SSH to your Hostgator terminal
-Use an SSH client such as Putty (if you're on Windows) to connect to your Hostgator terminal.
-Do the following to generate a public key.
+Use a SSH client such as PuTTY (if you're on Windows) to connect to your Hostgator terminal.
+Enter the commands below to create a `ssh` folder and generate a public key.
 You'll need this key later on to enable the connection between BitBucket and HostGator.

 {% highlight console %}
 [~]# mkdir ~/.ssh